umd-mith/irads/README.md

 https://democrats-intelligence.house.gov/social-media-content/

-## The Data
+The metadata:

-The results of running the extraction are available as:
+The results of running the metadata extraction are available as:

 * [ads.json](https://raw.githubusercontent.com/edsu/irads/master/ads.json)